Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Conclusions

 \section{Conclusions}

-This paper first proposed a novel deep neural network, i.e., MIAE, to address the heterogeneous data problem in IoT IDSs.
-MIAE was trained in an unsupervised learning manner using multiple sub-datasets with different dimensions.
+This paper first proposed a novel deep neural network, i.e., MIFS, to address the heterogeneous data problem in IoT IDSs.
+MIFS processed multiple feature groups by multiple sub-encoders, whilst MIFS was trained in an unsupervised learning manner to avoid the high labelling cost and learn a data representation.
+We embedded a feature selection layer after the representation layer of MIFS to retain relevant features and remove less important ones during training.
+This layer assessed feature importance based on the neural network's weights that contribute to the reconstruction of input data, aiding in the elimination of irrelevant features from the representation vector.
+We proposed an algorithm that uses symmetric Kullback-Leibler divergence and hierarchical clustering to divide a dataset into sub-datasets by grouping consistent features together, with each group representing a feature subset of a sub-dataset.
+These sub-datasets were then used to train MIAF.
+We mathematically proved the effectiveness of MIAF in ranking features using the feature selection layer.
 We extensively conducted experiments on three datasets often used for IoT IDSs, e.g., IDS2017, NSLKDD, and UNSW.
-The experimental results showed that MIAE combined with an RF classifier achieved the best results in comparison with conventional classifiers, dimensionality reduction models, and unsupervised representation learning methods for multiple inputs with different dimensions.
-MIAE combined with RF classifier also achieved $96.5\%$ in $\emph{Accuracy}$ in detecting sophisticated attacks, e.g., Slowloris.
-We further performed experiments to explain the results obtained by MIAE.
-In addition, the running time and model size of MIAE were suitable for deployment on IoT devices.
+The experimental results showed that MIAE and MIAF combined with an RF classifier achieved the best results in comparison with conventional classifiers, dimensionality reduction models, multimodal deep learning models, and unsupervised representation learning methods for heterogeneous data.
+In addition, the average detection time for an attack sample was approximately 1.7E-6 seconds, and the model size was under 1 MB.

-However, we considered that the representation vector of MIAE had redundant features due to not completely removing from the sub-encoders of the MIAE.
-Therefore, to extensively address and take advantage of the data from multiple inputs, we further proposed a novel deep neural network architecture/model, i.e., MIAEFS, for both representation learning and feature selection.
-MIAEFS inherited the sub-encoders of MIAE to diversify features from multiple inputs, whilst the feature selection layer was right after the representation layer to learn the most important features of the representation vector.
-We conducted extensive experiments to show the superiority of MIAEFS over other related methods in distinguishing the normal and different types of attack samples.
-In addition, we intensively explain the superperformance of MIAEFS on both IoT IDS datasets and image datasets, i.e., MNIST.

-In the future, one can extend our work in different directions.
-First, the paper applied $l_{(2,1)}$ regularization to the representation space of MIAEFS, however, one can apply $l_{(2,0)}$ regularization vector like the authors of \cite{L20}.
-Second, the hyper-parameter $\alpha$ in the loss function of the MIAEFS was determined via trial and error.
-It could be better to find another approach to automatically select the good value for each dataset, i.e., bayesian optimization \cite{bayesian}.
-Last but not least, the MIAE and MIAEFS models were only used for providing data representation to facilitate classifiers.
-Therefore, one can develop new models based on MIAE architecture to apply to anomaly detection.
+Since features in a dataset are often naturally related across different aspects, they tend to be non-i.i.d.
+MIAF addresses this by partitioning the dataset into sub-datasets.
+As a result, our work can be extended to other domains, such as medical data, imaging, financial transactions, sensor networks, cybersecurity logs, social networks, industrial IoT systems, and beyond.